What is our vision, our desired future, our ‘north star’?

 Mental health promotion for young Canadians is evidence-informed, sensitive to diverse contexts and cultures, equitable, and sustainable.

 This is a tall order and worth pursuing.
 Mental health promotion is a young field.
 We need to both apply best available evidence from research and experience, and build new evidence as we go.
 There is no ‘one-size-fits-all’ for promoting mental health.
 We need to tailor approaches to diverse places, cultures, gender identities, abilities, incomes, and other characteristics of individuals and communities.
 We need to consider who is served and who might be left out.
 We need to make sure promising approaches last and are available to all who can benefit from them.
 We need committed people (professionals and citizens), and supportive systems to make this happen.

 Who does the KDE Hub serve?

-We are eager to work with anyone who cares about mental health promotion for children and youth.
+We are eager to work with anyone who cares about mental health promotion for children and youth or has complementary interests.
 One community that cares is 20 projects that are funded by the Public Health Agency of Canada’s Mental Health Promotion Innovation Fund (MHP-IF).
 The KDE Hub is also funded through this program, with a mandate to support the 20 projects and others who share interests with these projects in advancing upstream determinants of mental health and health equity.